GaryLee/cmdlet/README.md

 commands by run(), result() or iterator.

 cmdlet can convert corresponding types to Pipe object automatically.
-In above example, range(10) is a iterator not a Pipe object.
+In above example, range(10) is an iterator not a Pipe object.
 Because second item is a Pipe object(made by pipe.filter), it turns out first item to be converted to a Pipe object automatically.